Working from home or working online, we are here for you!

 - If you need help with any of this, call your web company!
 In Wilmington, and Charlotte, call 910-452-6345.
 In Myrtle Beach, 843-368-7340.

 Coronavirus humor: What’s fair game?

 Covid 19 is a serious issue.
 That said, some levity is inevitable, and maybe even helpful if it’s done in good taste, and on the right topics.
 At my most recent Rotary club meeting, before we suspended meetings for six weeks, I told this one that I found online: “I know we have to be careful with Coronavirus jokes.
 And I know we don’t get political in Rotary.
 But I’ve got this really good one about the Coronavirus: (long pause) … Well, you probably won’t get it.”

 Inside WordwrightWeb, we decided to have some fun with one of our landing pages.
-We convert Joomla websites to WordPress, and we use this landing page for our AdWords campaign: https://joomlatowp.com.
+We made a landing page for our service converting Joomla websites to WordPress.
 Let me know what you think.
 And if you need a Joomla website converted, or know someone who does, let us know.